 Lorenzo P. Sanger was a canal builder, working his way westward from New York to Illinois assisting his father until the Illnois and Michigan Canal was completed in 1842.
 Lorenzo then engaged in railroad construction and stage lines, as well as mercantile business.
 In 1846-48 he served as state senator from the 15th district of Illinois (Galena).
 In 1851 he moved to St. Louis, Missouri, where he was involved in rail construction until 1857.
 He then moved to Joliet, Illinois, where he built the Illinois State Penitentiary using local limestone.
 After completing the Penitentiary in 1860, he opened a limestone quarry in Joliet.

 The 1860 Census, taken when the Joliet penitentiary was nearing completion, shows five family members [all but W.D.] living in a house on the prison grounds!
 Two years later, his daughter Louise married his business partner William Alexander Steel (1836-1879).
 Sanger served as a colonel in the U.S. Army during the Civil War, and returned to the canal business after the war, when he and his brother James enlarged the Illinois and Michigan canal between Joliet and Chicago.
 He began traveling to California for his health as early as 1869; after his wife's death in 1870, he moved to Chicago, where he was cared for by his cousin Marcia C. Palmer.
 He died 23 March 1875 in Oakland, California.
-He is buried in Oakwood Cemetery in Joliet.
+He and Rachel were both buried in Oakwood Cemetery in Joliet.